sahat/satellizer/README.md

 ## Contributing

 Found a typo or a bug?
-Send a pull request!
-I would especially appreciate pull requests for server-side examples in languages other than JavaScript.
+Send a pull request.
+I would especially appreciate pull requests for server-side examples since I do not have much experience with any of the languages on the *TODO* list.

 ## License